PLEASE RESPECT OUR NEIGHBOURS' PROPERTY AND LAND BY NOT PARKING ON VERGES OR DRIVES.

 Know before you go

 Parking informationTake lane to Bruern off A424.
 Continue for 2 miles, pass lane on rt to Shipton-under-Wychwood.
-After 200m park in layby.
+After 200m there is limited parking for 3 cars in layby.
 Walk 600m down track to reserve.
-We strongly recommend that you do not drive down this track as it is heavily potholed.
+There is no vehicular access down the track.

 1.75 mile Wildlife Walk through reserve